 We even saw where the local mussels came from.

 Our eco tour and environmental masterclass led us from the ferry stop over land to …

 … the gorgeous sandy Somo Beach, where visitors played, walked and bathed in the fresh sea air.

 It looked so romantic as the sun began to set.

 For more information on The Bay of Santander and for a full list of the tours available visit the Bahía de Santander Eco Tourism website here.

 Then it was back to Santander City by ferry.

 The last afternoon of my adventure trip in Cantabria was spent in a wetsuit practicing my surf moves on Somo Beach.
-Then I tried to put said moves into action in the Bay of Biscay’s waters of the Bay of Santander.
+Then I tried to put said moves into action in the waters of the Bay of Biscay – of the Bay of Santander.
 I didn’t win but had fun trying.